aithrien-of-ravenholdt/my-microservice/README.md

   -H "Content-Type: application/json"
 ```

-The flag result is reflected in your app response:
+The deployed application **fetches this value on boot** and uses it to decide whether to show the beta banner:
 ```
 Welcome to the CI/CD Release Engineering Lab 🚀
 🧪 Beta Feature: Releasing smarter, one flag at a time.
 ```

-When disabled, the second line is hidden.
+When `BETA_BANNER_ENABLED` is set to `off`, the second line is hidden.

+> ⚠️ **Note:** In production, toggling feature flags would be done dynamically at runtime using Unleash (no redeploy required).
+Here, we demonstrate a deploy-time configuration change for clarity and to showcase Jenkins pipeline flexibility.

 ---